 Homeownership has its ups and downs.
 Sometimes you have to dig deep into your pocket to repair or replace a damaged appliance.

-Before freezing during winter or sweating during summer due to a damaged HVAC system
+Before paying to fix a damaged HVAC system

-, it is imperative to check what your homeowners' insurance policy covers.
-The standard homeowner's insurance coverage can compensate a homeowner if the HVAC system is damaged by fire.
-However, if the system stops functioning due to accidents or the typical wear and tear, an insurer can rarely accept liability.
+, check your homeowners' insurance policy.
+Homeowner's insurance can compensate a homeowner if the HVAC system has fire damage.
+If the system stops functioning due to accidents or the typical wear and tear, you bear the costs.

 When Does Homeowner's Insurance Cover the HVAC Unit?

-The standard homeowner's insurance coverage protects property and its contents from numerous types of perils and disasters.
-In most cases, these units are covered if they are damaged by fire
+The standard homeowner's insurance coverage protects property and its contents from many disasters.
+In most cases, they cover these units if there is fire

-, strong winds, or theft.
-If your HVAC system's electrical components are damaged by lighting, your homeowner's insurance could cover the damages.
+damage, strong winds, or theft.
+If lightning damages your HVAC system, your insurance could cover the damages.

 When Are HVAC Units Not Covered by Homeowner's Insurance?

-It is prudent to note that a general homeowner's insurance doesn't cover damages to the HVAC unit due to poor maintenance or the normal tear and wear.
-Likewise, if you cause physical damage to your HVAC system, you are not entitled to compensation.
-To have your HVAC unit properly maintained, contact Cahill Heating for maintenance.
+Homeowner's insurance doesn't cover preventable HVAC damages.
+This includes damages due to poor maintenance or the normal tear and wear.
+Also, if you cause physical damage to your HVAC system, you are not entitled to compensation.
+To have your HVAC unit maintained, contact Cahill Heating for maintenance.

-In short, any event that is not well detailed in your insurance policy means you have to pay for repairs or replacement.
-Additionally, damages resulting from floods and earthquakes
+Anything that is not well detailed in your insurance policy means you have to pay to repair or replace.
+Also, damages from floods and earthquakes

 How to File A Claim Form?

-Before filing a claim form, you are required to collect essential information regarding your unit, some critical information to note is your units' model, date of manufacture, and serial number.
+Before filing a claim form, you need to collect essential information about your unit.
+Some information to note is your units' model, date of manufacture, and serial number.
 Your insurer will let you know whether your policy covers the damages on your unit.
-If your policy covers the damages, the insurance company will send an adjuster to evaluate the damages and estimate the cost of repairing or replacing the HVAC unit.
-Accompany the adjuster to the unit to make sure they don't overlook anything during the assessment.
+If your policy covers the damages, the insurance company will send an adjuster to see the damages.
+From there, they will estimate the cost of repairing or replacing the HVAC unit.
+Go with the adjuster to the unit to make sure they don't overlook anything during the assessment.

 When was the last time you maintained your HVAC unit?
-If you don’t remember, we highly advise you to contact our HVAC specialists
+If you don’t remember, contact our HVAC specialists

-to schedule HVAC maintenance today!
-If you have more questions regarding your homeowners insurance, contact your insurer about your policy.
+!
+If you have more questions about your homeowners insurance, contact your insurer.